20 in 20 Infrastructure Challenge | 2019

 Launched in 2018 as part of HUB Cycling’s 20th Anniversary, the 20 in 20 Infrastructure Challenge is a friendly competition encouraging decion-makers across the region to complete up to 20 quick bike infrastructure fixes in up to 20 days.
-From July to November 2019, check back here to see Quick Fixes completed in your community!
-Thanks to HUB Cycling’s Local Committees for submitting over 300 Quick Fix suggestions and to the 10 municipalities for taking part.
+The Challenge ran from July to November 2019.
+Scroll down to see Quick Fixes completed in your community!
+Thanks to HUB Cycling’s Local Committees for submitting 363 Quick Fix suggestions.

-The top three winners will be awarded at HUB’s 7th Annual Bike Awards in February 2020.
+The top three winners were awarded at HUB’s 7th Annual Bike Awards on February 27, 2020.

 2019 Quick Fix Highlights

 Explore all 66 Quick Fixes on our interactive map